MaxDZ8/M8M/README.md

 **M8M runs on the Microsoft® Windows® operating system.
 You'll need at least version 7.**

-**M8M has been written targeting AMD GCN hardware**: that's video cards series 7**nnn** or R**n**-2**nn**, including APUs.
+**M8M has been written targeting AMD GCN hardware**: that's video cards series 7000 or Rx-200, including most APUs.
 If you don't know what I'm talking about you'll have to look for a Radeon™ sticker on your PC.

 M8M is a miner written to spread awareness of what hashing is and how it relates to crypto.
 Comprension.

-Since I mine crypto while working, **M8M is geared toward people working on computers equipped with GPUs that happen to be idle**.
-So we want to pay some extra electricity because it's so sad to leave them unused for most of the time and because our computers are already on.
+Since I mine crypto while working, **M8M is geared toward people working on computers equipped with GPUs that happen to be (mostly) idle** or with plenty of unused power.
+So we are willing to pay some extra electricity because it's so sad to leave them underutilized for most of the time: our computers are already on!

 M8M is also geared towards **people who find current miners too difficult**.
-The interface is still a bit clunky but at least you won't have to read endless documentation and figure it out.
+The interface is still a bit clunky but at least you won't have to read endless, often incomplete and contradictory documentation to figure it out.
 We have other things to do!

 In my tests, M8M also turned out to be faster than standard miners.
 Perhaps it will be faster for you too.